cjunhyuk/Apple-Google-Sentiment-Analysis/README.md

 ---
 # 1. Business Understanding
 ---
 In the ever expanding smartphone market, it is essential to keep up with customer demand.
 AT&T is deciding on which product brands to offer customers in their physical and online shops and have hired our data science team to help.
-We have been tasked with investigating the sentiment that customers express online towards differnt product lines to help make a decison on what products should be stocked immediately.
+We have been tasked with investigating the sentiment that customers express online towards different product lines to help make a decision on what products should be stocked immediately.
 We then will use this data to create a model that can predict customers' thoughts on a product so that the client can remain up to date with the product demands of their clientele.

 ---
 # 2. Introduction